 Status: In Prison

-Zehra Doğan, a Turkish journalist and artist, was sentenced on March 24, 2017 to two years and ten months in prison for creating a painting of a Turkish city heavily damaged by state security forces.
+Zehra Doğan, a Turkish journalist, artist, and activist, was sentenced on March 24, 2017 to two years and ten months in prison for creating a painting of a Turkish city heavily damaged by state security forces.
 Despite arguing that she made the painting as part of her work as a registered journalist, Doğan was charged with having connections to the Kurdistan Workers’ Party (PKK), which is fighting an insurgency against the Turkish government.
-PEN America condemns Zehra Doğan’s arrest and prison sentence as an unacceptable infringement of the right of both journalists and artists to free expression.
+PEN America condemns Zehra Doğan’s arrest and prison sentence as an unacceptable infringement on the right to free expression.

-Zehra Doğan, an ethnic Kurd, was arrested on July 21, 2016 after producing the painting, which depicts the damage inflicted upon Nusaybin, a city close to the Syrian border and populated largely by Kurds.
-The city was besieged by bombardments in 2016 during a period of intense fighting between the Turkish military and the PKK.
-Ironically, Doğan’s painting was based on an image circulated on social media by the Turkish military itself in the aftermath of operations in Nusaybin.
-Doğan was released from Mardin Women’s Prison on December 9, 2016, pending trial.
+Doğan was living in Nusaybin, a city close to the Syrian border and populated largely by Kurds, when she created the painting that ultimately resulted in her arrest.
+The city was bombarded in 2016 during a period of intense fighting between the Turkish military and the PKK.
+Doğan’s painting was based on an image circulated on social media by the Turkish military itself in the aftermath of operations in Nusaybin.
+The image and Doğan’s painting both depicts the damage inflicted upon Nusaybin.

 To learn more about Zehra and her case, click here.